microsoft/vscode-docs/docs/editor/extension-gallery.md

 ![extension categories and tags](images/extension-gallery/categories-and-tags.png)

-You can filter on category and tag by using `categories:` and `tags:`.
+You can filter on category and tag by using `category:` and `tag:`.

 ![categories debuggers](images/extension-gallery/categories-debuggers.png)

 Supported categories are: `[Programming Languages, Snippets, Linters, Themes, Debuggers, Formatters, Keymaps, SCM Providers, Other, Extension Packs, Language Packs]`.
+Surround the category in quotes if the category name is more than one word (for example, `category:"SCM Providers"`).
 Tags may contain any string so review the Marketplace to find helpful tags.

 ## Install from a VSIX